-Accessible Tourism Concepts and Issues Dimitrios Buhalis, Simon Darcy
+Accessible Tourism Concepts and Issues Edited by: Dimitrios Buhalis, Simon Darcy

 - Paperback - 336 pages

 - 234 x 156 (R8vo)

 - First book to address accessible tourism and cover inclusion, disability, ageing population, inclusive design and tourism - Explores and documents the current theoretical approaches, foundations and issues in the study of accessible tourism - Adopts a multidisciplinary approach with influences from geography, disability studies, economics, public policy, psychology, social psychology, organisational management, postmodern cultural studies, marketing, architecture and international development